-Reworked music brought up-to-date, is the third in a short series looking at original music reworked by the artist.
+Reworked music brought up-to-date, is the second in a short series looking at original music reworked by the artist.
 In my previous blog I focused upon ‘Layla‘ by Eric Clapton.
 In this blog I look at ‘Never Gonna Give You Up’ by Rick Astley.

 Reworked Music Brought Up-To-Date

 We all have favourite songs.
 Many of them go back to when we were younger and they carry an element of nostalgia.
 But what happens many years later when the same artist records that song again.
 Does it still carry the weight of the original?
 Is it better than the original?

 Rick Astley is an English singer-songwriter who achieved fame at a young age.
 He looked good, his voice was incredible and his music was very popular.
 He enjoyed huge success in the dance pop gentre.
 But his passion was and is soul music.
 One of his songs ‘Cry for Help’ is one my favourites from this period of his work.

 In 1993, at 27 years of age, Rick retired from the music business to focus on his family – something I have always admired.
 Having raised his daughter he came back into the music business in 2000.
 And he was better than ever.
 At the age of 50, he released an album called appropriately ’50’ and it knocked my socks off when I first heard it.

 Rick has taken several of his original tracks and released them as reworked music brought up-to-date.
 The one I want to talk about here is ‘Never Gonna Give You Up’.

 ‘Never Gonna Give You Up’ was Rick Astley’s debut single.
 It is bouncy and catchy and carries all the hallmarks of the writers and producers Scott Atken Waterman.
 It was a world wide hit when it was released in 1987.